danielberryman/blog-posts-and-tutorials/inf/docker/docker_compose.md

 ### Up/down
 - docker compose up (sets up all volumes and networks and containers)
-- docker compose down (stops all containers)
+- docker compose down (stops all containers and removes cont/volumes/networks)